anilkumar2681/Glass-morphism-example-kotlin-XML/README.md

-# Glassmorphism Example
+# Glass-morphism Example

 ## Overview

-This project showcases the Glassmorphism design trend in Android development using Kotlin.
+This project showcases the Glass-morphism design trend in Android development using Kotlin.
 It demonstrates how to implement frosted glass UI elements that blur the background, providing a sleek and modern aesthetic.

 ## Features

-- Implementation of Glassmorphism using Kotlin and Android SDK.
+- Implementation of Glass-morphism using Kotlin and Android SDK.
 - Customizable UI components with blur effects.
 - Responsive layouts for various screen sizes.